chadramsey/chadramsey.github.io/_posts/2018-12-23-nes-emulation-three.md

 A 6502 disassembler such as [dcc6502](https://github.com/tcarmelveilleux/dcc6502) can help in manually breaking down and analyzing these opcode sequences to understand them a bit better.

 You'll notice that 'cycles' are called out in this example as well.
-Keeping track of CPU cycle counts becomes directly relevant during synchronization with the PPU. which I plan on discussing in a future post.
+Keeping track of CPU cycle counts becomes directly relevant during synchronization with the PPU (which I plan on discussing in a future post).
 For now it's worth calling out that the PPU operates at 3 times the frquency of the CPU, so managing the timing between the two becomes crucial.

 ### CPU Memory Map